-Now that you have mastered basic ecosystems science concepts, time to put it all together.
-Review the following Florida wildlife representative entries, and respond to these inquiries:
+Now that you have mastered basic ecosystems science, landscape ecology concepts and rangeland management strategies, time to put it all together.
+Review the following Florida wildlife representative species, and respond to these inquiries:

-- what is the life history and ecological role of each representative, and - how are they maintaining their ecological roles in terms of the ecosystem services, biodiversity and conservation, landscape ecology processes? - what programs are in place to sustain their roles and survival within Florida's environment? - what can you do to help Florida's wildlife survive, while balancing human needs, too?
+- what is the life history and ecological role of each representative, and - how are they maintaining their ecological roles in terms of the ecosystem services, biodiversity and conservation, landscape ecology processes? - what rangeland management strategies and programs are in place to sustain their roles and survival within Florida's environment? - what can you do to help Florida's wildlife survive, while balancing human needs, too?